Try these tips to help find the right balance in your life.*

 Taking care of yourself physically can improve your mental health.
 Be sure to:

-- Get enough sleep.
+Get enough sleep.
 Researchers believe that lack of sleep contributes to a high rate of depression in college students.
-See Sleep: Snooze or Lose for more information.
+See Sleep.

 3. Surround yourself with good people: